AustinWise/IdentityAwareProxy-AspNetCore/README.md

   * Strip prefix
   * Custom delegate on the event object for transforming.
 * Add NativeAOT / Trim compatibility.
 This might require using a different library to validate the JWT.
+* Test on App Engine, including checking what IP address the requests come from and filtering out bad IP address in `IapMiddleware`.